core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * If only the peer acting as initiator is a CAPABLE device and it has no knowledge of the other peer being a not CAPABLE device, they will not run KUDOS in FS mode and will rather set to ground for possibly retrying in no-FS mode.
 In particular, the initiator sets the 'p' bit of its sent KUDOS message to 0.
 Then:

    * If the responder is a server, it MUST reply with a 5.03 (Service Unavailable) error response.
 The response is protected with the newly derived OSCORE Security Context CTX\_NEW.
 The diagnostic payload MAY provide additional information.
-The 'p' bit in the error response MUST be set to 1.
+In the error response, the 'p' bit of the 'x' byte in the OSCORE Option value MUST be set to 1.

       When receiving the error response, the initiator learns that the responder is not a CAPABLE device (and hence not able to run KUDOS in FS mode).
-The initiator MAY try running KUDOS again, by setting the 'p' bit to 1 when sending a new request as first KUDOS message.
+The initiator MAY try running KUDOS again.
+If it does so, the initiator MUST set to 1 the 'p' bit of the 'x' byte in the OSCORE Option value, when sending a new request as first KUDOS message.

-   * If the responder is a client, it sends to the initiator the second KUDOS message protected with the newly derived OSCORE Security Context CTX_NEW.
-The 'p' bit in the request MUST be set to 1.
+   * If the responder is a client, it sends to the initiator the second KUDOS message as a request protected with the newly derived OSCORE Security Context CTX_NEW.
+In the newly sent request, the 'p' bit of the 'x' byte in the OSCORE Option value MUST be set to 1.

       When receiving the request above (i.e., with the 'p' bit set to 1 as a follow-up to the previous KUDOS response having the 'p' bit set to 0), the initiator learns that the responder is not a CAPABLE device (and hence not able to run KUDOS in FS mode).